obsius/electronbar/README.md

 ## Methods

 ##### setMenu(menu)
 Call this with an Electron menu object.
-Make sure to use the object and not the template. `electron.remote.Menu.buidlFromTempalte()` for example.
+Make sure to use the object and not the template (`electron.remote.Menu.buidlFromTempalte()` for example).

 ##### setTitle(title)
 Call this with a title string to set the titlebar's title.